-There are lots of ways someone can join the team to make a difference at a specific high school.
-One of your goals during this time of preparation is to dream about the ways that others could join you, and then, with a friendly and enthusiastic invitation, ask them to join you!
+There are lots of ways someone can connect to the ministry of Cru and be part of the team making a difference at a specific high school.
+One of your goals during this time of preparation is to dream about the ways that others could join you, and then, with a friendly and enthusiastic invitation, ask them to join the team.